Gentux/imap-cli/README.md

 ## Description ##

-Command line interface for imap account

-Imap-CLI aim to provide a dead simple command line tools for the following actions :
+Command line interface and API for imap accounts.
+It provide the following actions through a minial python
+library:

 * Get imap account status (New mails, mail counting… etc…)
-* Get list of directory
 * Get list of mails in INBOX (or any other directory)
 * Read mail
 * Flag mail (Read, Unread, Delete… etc…_
 * Reply, Forward, Bounce mails

-NOTE: Some of the links below may not work for now.
+NOTE: Some of these commands aren't working yet.
 The project is in a development phase.

 ## Quickstart ##